Programs start at $4 per student and increase at $1 per program per student.

 Enjoy an interactive tour with your senses in the tropical Sun Garden.

 Explore a terrarium’s ecological connection to our earth.
 Students will build a terrarium to take home.
-Additional supply fee of $1 per child.
+Additional supply fee per child.

 Create and use compost made from worms.
 This hands-on activity investigates how worms help break down our organic waste.